-The Company has lease agreements for its facilities in Cambridge, Massachusetts, which is the Company's principal executive offices; Vienna, Austria, which is the Company's research and development center; Waltham, Massachusetts, which the Company has sublet to a third party; and Allston, Massachusetts, as further discussed below.
+The Company has lease agreements for its facilities in Cambridge, Massachusetts, which is the Company's principal executive offices; Vienna, Austria, which is the Company's research and development center; Waltham, Massachusetts, Arsanis' former research offices which the Company has sublet to a third party; and Allston, Massachusetts, as further discussed below.
 There are no restrictions or financial covenants associated with any of the lease agreements.